HNLMS De Zeven Provinciën (F802)

 She was built by Damen Schelde Naval Shipbuilding (formerly the Koninklijke Schelde Groep) in Vlissingen.
 Her design incorporates stealth technology, as well as advanced radars of Dutch design such as SMART-L and APAR.

 As of December 2009, Commander Hugo L.J.
 Ammerlaan is De Zeven Provinciëns commanding officer.

 Operational history

+In December 2003, the HNLMS De Zeven, became the first vessel to successfully fire the evolved Sea Sparrow missile (ESSM) and standard missile SM2-MR block IIIA, using interrupted and continues wave illumination and X-band uplinks.
+Both missiles were controlled by the APAR radar.

 On 21 March 2006, the container ship suffered a major explosion and massive fire in the aft on-deck container stacks.
 When efforts to control the fire failed, the crew abandoned ship and were picked up by De Zeven Provinciën.

 On 4 April 2006, De Zeven Provinciën along with the destroyer responded to MV Dong Won which reported that it had come under rocket attack off the coast of Somalia.
 However, the pirates had already hijacked the vessel and reached Somali territorial waters after threatening the captured crew.
 De Zeven Provinciën and Roosevelt continued to monitor the situation.